geraintpalmer/geraintpalmer.github.io/cv-en.md

 This is a project in Operational Research, where I am researching queueing networks and their applications to healthcare systems.
 So far the work has focused on open restricted queueing networks and their deadlocking properties.
 A method of detecting when deadlock occurs in computer simulations of queueing networks using state digraphs was found, and Markov models of deadlocking queueing networks built.

-In addition, the [ASQ (ASQ Simulates Queues)](https://github.com/geraintpalmer/ASQ) project was started and continues to grow.
+In addition, the [Ciw](https://github.com/geraintpalmer/Ciw) project was started and continues to grow.
 This is a Python library for simulating open queueing networks.
 The project will progress to look at how reinforcement learning algorithms within simulation models can be used to help make decisions in a healthcare setting.

 # October 2013 - October 2014